Titiksha-01/DevOps-Driven-AWS-Deployment-Caf-Website-Orchestrated-with-Infrastructure-as-Code/README.md

 - Write Dockerfile: Create a Dockerfile with instructions for building your Docker image.
 - Build Docker Image: Use Docker CLI to build your image from the Dockerfile.
 - Run Docker Container: Start a container using the built image.

+_Clarification on Docker Usage_

+Docker is being used in this project to containerize the café website application.
+Containerization with Docker allows us to encapsulate the application and its dependencies into lightweight, portable containers.
+This not only ensures consistency across different environments but also simplifies the deployment process.
+By complementing Terraform's infrastructure orchestration capabilities, Docker helps streamline the deployment process further by providing a standardized environment for running the application.

 _Accessing the Website_